 How do I know if my child is ready to begin piano lessons?

 If your child knows the alphabet, can count up to 10 and can concentrate/sit still for at least 15 mins, we’re ready to learn the piano!

 I teach piano, practical musicianship, music theory, chamber music, harpsichord, GCSE Music, A-level Music and the basics of classical singing.

 What kind of qualifications and exams do you prepare your students for?

-I’m happy to prepare my students for Piano Grades 1-8 (ABRSM and Trinity), DipABRSM, Music Theory Grades 1-8 (ABRSM and Trinity), Music GSCE and Music A-Levels.
+I’m happy to prepare my students for Piano Grades 1-8 (ABRSM and Trinity), DipABRSM, Music Theory Grades 1-8 (ABRSM and Trinity), GCSE Music and A level Music.
 Please remember, exams are not a must and you are more than welcome to never take them.
 However, if you like having a goal towards which you’re working on or would like to see a certified progress in your playing, it’s worth giving an exam a try.

 Do you have an up-to-date DBS (Disclosure & Barring Service, formerly CRB) Certificate?

 Yes I do.
 Please get in touch if you would like to see the document.

 What kind of qualifications do you have?